10 Essential Professional Goals for Work That Will Shape Your Career Path

 The acronym goes down as follows:

 • S – Specific: Clearly defined goals help maintain focus by defining the “what” and “how” of a task.
-For instance, a goal like “I want to enhance my core skills” provides the “what”; while “I want to enhance my core skills through mentorship, an internship, or classes.” is the “why,” the detailed nature of which providing better clarity.
+For instance, something like “I want to enhance my core skills” provides the “what”; while “I want to enhance my core skills through mentorship, an internship, or classes.” is the “why,” the detailed nature of which providing better clarity.

 • M – Measurable: Your career objectives need to be quantifiable to be assessed.
 The easiest method to check your progress toward your goal is to look for a measurable indicator of accomplishment.